 Every couple of months we send out a call for 6–12 volunteers to help maintain and restore one of Sydney’s best mountain bike tracks, and have a direct impact on how it’s managed.
 Find out more from Manly Dam Rangers.
 Phone: 02 8495 6996

 Meals on Wheels supports an independent and social lifestyle for seniors and people with disability.
 You will help to provide tasty and nutritious home-delivered meals for older residents, people with disability and their carers.
 Find out more.

-If you enjoy talking to people and have a friendly manner, then you may suit a meet and greet role in one of our well visited attractions: Manly Art Gallery & Museum, or the Manly Visitor Information Centre.
-An interest and knowledge in the arts or the Manly area is highly desirable.
+If you enjoy talking to people and have a friendly manner, then you may suit a meet and greet role at Manly Visitor Information Centre.
+An interest and knowledge the Manly area is highly desirable.